 If so, then it is very important that you get the audio settings right.
 In this step-by-step guide you will learn exactly how to put Zoom in “Music Mode”.
 Perfectly optimised audio settings for streaming audio.
-This guide accompanies the video below.
+This guide accompanies the video tutorial below.

 High Fidelity Music Mode in Zoom

 This post has been newly updated to incorporate recent updates to the Zoom Desktop Client.
 Now you can enable High Fidelity Music Mode!
 More details in the video and step-by-step guide below.

 If you are new to video conferencing, and the studio hardware you need, then you might want to read our detailed post on the best studio gear for online music lessons.

 Zoom Music Mode – including High Fidelity Music Mode – Video Tutorial